 Orient your plant as it was before – Marking which side of the tree faces North and South and following that orientation upon replanting grants higher chances of success.

-Smart tip to reduce transplant shock
+Smart tip about reducing transplant shock